New HMRC penalty rules 2025: How to avoid fines for late tax returns

 Why have these changes been introduced?

-The new system aims to reduce the tax gap by encouraging compliance.
-In the financial year 2023/24, HMRC collected £1,169m in penalties, a record high driven by increased enforcement efforts and crackdowns on fraud.
+• In the financial year 2023/24, HMRC collected a record £1,169 million in penalties, largely due to increased enforcement and crackdowns on fraud.

-However, early figures for 2024/25 show a 31% drop in penalty revenues compared to the previous year, suggesting a shift towards leniency or improved taxpayer compliance.
+• Early figures for 2024/25 show a 31% drop in penalty revenues compared to the previous year, which may reflect either improved taxpayer compliance or a temporary leniency in enforcement.

 Understanding late submission penalties